Academic and Student Resources

 Feld Career Center

-The Questrom School of Business’s Feld Career Center assists students in developing lifelong career management skills.
-Beginning freshman year and continuing each year through graduation, career management courses prepare students for the global marketplace.
+The Questrom School of Business’s Feld Career Center assists students in developing lifelong executive skills.
+Beginning freshman year and continuing each year through graduation, executive skills seminars prepare students for the global marketplace.
 Additionally, personalized counseling is available for each student to assist with résumé development, interview preparation, internships, and job search strategies.
 We offer numerous networking events and career fairs as well as opportunities to meet the many top employers who recruit BU’s Questrom students.

 The Feld Career Center has relationships with companies from most industries (finance, accounting, marketing, etc.) and usually posts more than 1,000 opportunities for Questrom students each year.
 Internships are highly encouraged for all Questrom School of Business students.